-The next monthly GIL Webinar will take place next Thursday, April 2 at noon GMT.
+The monthly GIL Webinar took place Thursday, April 2 at noon GMT.
 The recording of the webinar can be found at https://vimeo.com/403365759

-This webinar will include short presentations from National Evangelical Alliance leaders who have created national initiatives in response to COVID-19 as well as peer discussion to brainstorm next steps for your alliance.
+This webinar includes short presentations from National Evangelical Alliance leaders who have created national initiatives in response to COVID-19 as well as peer discussion to brainstorm next steps for your alliance.

 Five examples you can look at before next Thursday: